wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-stockton-juni-0y22ya.md

 ---
 position: Junior SDR
 description: >-
-  ## Position Overview

-  Join our dynamic team as a Junior Sales Development Representative (SDR) based in Stockton, CA, where you will play a pivotal role in expanding our footprint in the healthcare tech industry.
+  Position Overview Join our dynamic team as a Junior Sales Development Representative (SDR) based in Stockton, CA, where you will play a pivotal role in expanding our footprint in the healthcare tech industry.
 As part of our specialized team, you will work closely with seasoned professionals to engage potential clients and elevate our digital health platforms, medical software, and healthcare analytics solutions.
-If you're looking to start or further your career in sales within a cutting-edge tech space, this role offers an excellent foundation for growth and learning in a market ripe with opportunities.
+If you're looking to start or further your career in sales within a cuttingedge tech space, this role offers an excellent foundation for growth and learning in a market ripe with opportunities.
+Key Responsibilities  Conduct outreach to prospective clients through various channels such as email, phone, and social media.
+Qualify leads and set up meetings for senior sales...

-  ## Key Responsibilities

-  - Conduct outreach to prospective clients through various channels such as email, phone, and social media.

-  - Qualify leads and set up meetings for senior sales...
 location: 'Stockton, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'